open-atmos/PySDM/paper/paper.md

 ---
-title: 'New features in PySDM and PySDM-examples v2: collisional breakup, immersion freezing, aerosol initialisation, and adaptive time-stepping'
+title: 'New developments in PySDM and PySDM-examples v2: collisional breakup, immersion freezing, dry aerosol composition initialisation, and adaptive time-stepping'
 date: 5 May 2022
 tags:
   - Python